Weather Data

 The WSoftware column is used to indicate which software was used to generate the data in each row, but the system does not treat data any differently based on this value.
 Users should be aware of the possibility of differences between programs, and decide for themselves how to handle any possible discrepancies.

-Average wind speed may be recorded in km/hr as an integer or m/s with 1 decimal point of precision, depending on the software used.
-The precision difference between these two measures is large enough that they are divided into separate columns, not unified into a single "wind speed" column.
-Each row must have a non-NULL WindSpeed_Avg_Km_Hr or WindSpeed_Avg_M_S, but cannot have both.
-Similarly, if maximum wind speed is recorded, it can be in the WindSpeed_Max_Km_Hr or WindSpeed_Max_M_S column, but not both.
+Wind speed may be recorded in km/hr as an integer or m/s with 1 decimal point of precision, depending on the software used.
+The precision difference between these two measures is large enough that they are divided into separate columns.
+Each row must indicate the average wind speed; exactly one (not both) of the WindSpeed_Avg_Km_Hr and WindSpeed_Avg_M_S columns must not be NULL.
+Maximum wind speed is not required, but when recorded it must be in either the WindSpeed_Max_Km_Hr or WindSpeed_Max_M_S column, but not both.

 Warning

 Do not assume that TimeStampRain values always describe a single hour's worth of rain.
 When one or more hours is absent from the data, the TimeStampRain value is the amount of rainfall measured since the previous row in the same year.
 Also do not assume that these values describe all of the rain that occurred in the intervening hours.
-If the WeatherHawk was off or malfunctioning at the time[170], then actual rainfall may have occurred and/or evaporated without being measured.
+If the device was off or malfunctioning at the time, then actual rainfall may have occurred and/or evaporated without being measured.

 Column Descriptions